evekb/evedev-kb/common/esi/docs/Api/SearchApi.md

 Search on a string

-Search for entities that match a given sub-string.  ---  Alternate route: `/v2/characters/{character_id}/search/`   ---  This route is cached for up to 3600 seconds
+Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds

 ### Example
 ```php